platformsh/platformsh-docs/src/golive/example.md

 `mysite.com` should be an ALIAS/CNAME/ANAME  to `master-def456-abc123.us.platform.sh`.
 `www.mysite.com` should be a CNAME to `master-def456-abc123.us.platform.sh`.

->  Both point to the same name see the note above regarding how different registrars handle dynamic apex domains.
+>  Both point to the same name.
+See the note above regarding how different registrars handle dynamic apex domains.

 ### Result